mittwald/mittnite/README.md

 Formats are named after their constant name in the Golang [`time` package](https://pkg.go.dev/time#pkg-constants) (lookup table at the bottom).

-You can also specify your own format by setting `timestampFormat` to a custom format string like "2006-01-02 15:04:05".
+You can also specify your own format by setting `customTimestampFormat` to a custom format string like "2006-01-02 15:04:05".
+Whatever is set in `timestampFormat` will be ignored in that case.

 ```hcl
 job "foo" {